NikRowe/JS30-KEY-SEQUENCE-DETECTION/README.md

 # JS30 Key Sequence Detection
 Exercise 12 in WesBos' JavaScript30 tutorials.

 This one was a blast!
-Maybe because you were creating secret codes and as if some sort of 007 spy, or maybe because it felt nostalgic to the days of Super Mario & Goldeneye.
+Maybe because you were creating secret codes and as if some sort of 007 spy, or maybe because it felt nostalgic to the days of Super Mario & GoldenEye.

 This really reinforced looking at object and event properties to find parts I could use to manipulate how I'd like. <br>
 For my bonus: <br>